 5. Get your feast on at Eat Street Northshore

 With around 180 dining and entertainment shipping containers, Eat Street Northshore is a must-visit for food lovers!
-There’s an entry fee of $3 per person for anyone over 12 and dogs are welcome (yay!).
-Once inside, you’ll find an abundance of great eats to choose from including slow-cooked meat, cronuts, American-Korean fusion, Mexican and everything in-between.
+There’s an entry fee of $5 per person (or 4 for $15) for anyone over 12 and dogs are welcome (yay!).
+Once inside, you’ll find an abundance of great eats to choose from including slow-cooked meat, cronuts, American-Korean fusion, Mexican and everything in between.
 The markets are located in Brisbane’s Northshore precinct and are only open Friday, Saturday and Sunday.
 Find Eat Street Northshore here.

 6. Explore South Bank